Skip to main content

 cd halo_sdk_plugins/test_apps/flutter

-Open the test_apps/flutter directory in your preferred IDE (Android Studio, VS Code, etc.).
+Once inside, open the test_apps/flutter directory in your preferred IDE (such as VS Code or Android Studio).

 flutter pub get